 You might be feeling an urge to start life over, but be careful about making big life decisions while you are still recovering emotionally from the split.
 A new job, a new home or even a move across the country might be exactly what you need.
 Just give yourself some time to think it through before you act.

 Divorce in New Jersey is a loss, and you are going to go through a grieving process just as if someone you love has passed.
 It’s OK to grieve for the life you thought you were going to have and even for the spouse you thought you had married.
 Your life has suddenly changed in some overwhelming ways.
 Go ahead and take time to be sad for what you’re missing.

 Going through a divorce is a mentally draining process that can be incredibly stressful.
 Be kind to yourself, doing whatever you can to keep yourself feeling steady.
 Keep looking ahead and reminding yourself that there is a light at the end of this tunnel, and one day, you will get past this time.
-If you have any questions about divorce in NJ, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.
+If you have any questions about divorce in NJ, call the Law Offices Peter Van Aulen at (201) 845-7400 for a free initial consultation.